SergeyMi37/zapm/README.md

 zapm is a shell - extends the zpm shell and adds any other commands.

+Working in the terminal I got tired of going from my shell to the zpm shell and back.
+My shell was supplied with additional specific commands and I decided to merge the two shells.

 ## Installation with ZPM

 zpm:USER>install zapm